 The DPH site allows you to access the raw data of individual deaths with age, sex, county, and existence of an underlying condition.
 It can be viewed on the Deaths in Georgia tab on the DPH COVID Status Report.
 If you are really interested in this data, I recommend downloading the CSV file at the top of the page.

 Each Friday, I track the number of cases/hospitalizations/deaths and the CFR over time in a Google sheet here.

 Analyzing these deaths has consistently shown that COVID fatalities have disproportionately affected older populations.
 When I last analyzed the age spread of deaths in Georgia, here are some of the statistics I found:

 - 76% of the deaths in Georgia are people 65 or older, while only 14% of Georgia’s population is 65 or older.

 - ~40% of deaths in Georgia are people age 80 and older.

-- About half of the COVID deaths in Georgia come from nursing homes and other long-term care facilities, down from about half early on in the pandemic.
+- About 35% of the COVID deaths in Georgia come from nursing homes and other long-term care facilities, down from about half early on in the pandemic.

 - The average age of COVID fatalities in Georgia is ~74.